nperony/pybatchgeotag/README.md

                         Verbosity level (1-3, default 2)
 ```

+## Future changes

+* Add timezone support for locations, and pictures
+* Fork pexif and make it Python3-compatible
+* Convert the data structure and interpolation routine to Pure Python, to remove the pandas dependency
+* Anything else?
+Let me know in the project's issue tracker

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.